An analogue of Vosper's Theorem for Extension Fields: Introduction

 The paper is organized as follows.
-Section~\ref{sec:critical} sets up matters by reducing Theorem~\ref{thm:main} to the existence of critical spaces of dimension $2$.
+Sections~\ref{sec:critical} to \ref{sec:sidon} first develop a theory that is valid over any base field.
+Section~\ref{sec:critical} sets up matters by reducing the existence of bases in geometric progression to the existence of critical spaces of dimension $2$.
 Section~\ref{sec:con} develops an extension field analogue of Hamidoune's isoperimetric method: in particular the intersection theorem for atoms (Theorem~\ref{thm:intersection}) is proved.
 Section~\ref{sec:2atom} derives further properties of atoms and proves Theorem~\ref{thm:twin} which can be seen as a weak version of Theorem~\ref{thm:main} in the sense that it is valid only for extensions of degree $n$ such that $n-2$ is prime.
-It places no restriction on the base field $F$ however, and requires only the extension to be finite separable, with no intermediate extensions.
-Section~\ref{sec:sidon} introduces Sidon spaces, makes the point that under the hypothesis of Theorem~\ref{thm:main} atoms must be Sidon spaces, and connects them to packings in spaces of quadratic forms.
+It places no restriction on the base field $F$ however, and requires only $F$ to be algebraically closed in the extension field $L$.
+Section~\ref{sec:sidon} introduces Sidon spaces, makes the point that, under the hypothesis of Theorem~\ref{thm:main}, possibly generalised to arbitrary base fields, atoms must be Sidon spaces, and connects them to packings in spaces of quadratic forms.
 Theorem~\ref{thm:main} is reduced to a lower bound (Theorem~\ref{thm:sidon}) on the dimension of the square of Sidon space.
 Section~\ref{sec:codes} develops the study of packings of quadratic forms necessary to prove Theorem~\ref{thm:sidon} and hence conclude a proof of Theorem~\ref{thm:main}.
 Section~\ref{sec:transcendental} is devoted to extensions of Theorem~\ref{thm:main} to the case of infinite-dimensional extensions.
 Finally Section~\ref{sec:comments} concludes with some comments.